 You may be wondering why a GFCI outlet is so important.
 GFCI stands for ground fault circuit interrupter.
 GFCI outlets are in place to protect people from electrical shock.
 You can purchase GFCI outlets from Arnev.

 A GFCI outlet is installed to protect people from electrical shock.
 In addition, they also reduce the risk of house fires and cut down on damages to appliances caused by faulty electrical circuits.
 A GFCI outlet monitors the flow of electricity through the circuit.
 Any indication that there is a ground fault, the GFCI outlet trips the breaker.
-A classic example of a ground fault is when a hair dryer falls into a bathtub of water.
+A classic example of a ground fault is when a hairdryer falls into a bathtub of water.
 The water in the tub becomes part of the electrical circuit and can be deadly for anyone who may be in the tub.
-Ground fault circuits are able to turn themselves off before the ground fault causes shock or fire.
+Ground fault circuits can turn themselves off before the ground fault causes shock or fire.
 CFCI outlets are mandated by law in many regions.
-Most often they are installed in locations like kitchens, bathrooms, garages, basements and outdoor outlets.
+Most often they are installed in locations like kitchens, bathrooms, garages, basements, and outdoor outlets.

 If a ground fault circuit interrupter suddenly stops working, one should identify why there is no power flowing through the outlet.
 GFCI outlets are designed to trip when a wire is coming in contact with something causing a ground fault.
 Ground faults are not always easy to identify and caution must be used when operating ground fault circuit interrupter outlets that have been tripped suddenly.